swayam2k15/picture-in-picture/README.md

 Stable Internet Connection: Ensure a stable connection to avoid lag or buffering during video sharing.
 Check Permissions: If issues arise, verify that screen sharing permissions are enabled for the website.
 If you still face issues, just RELOAD the page and try again!

+# Why Opt for Built-in Browser Picture-in-Picture Instead of Browser Extensions?
+Enhanced Privacy
+Built-in PiP does not share data with third parties, avoiding the privacy risks associated with extensions that might require access to all your web data for functionality or data monetization.

+Ad-Free Experience
+Avoid extensions that may inject ads or track your browsing for personalized advertising.
+The native PiP feature offers a clean, ad-free experience.

+Reliability
+Browser-integrated PiP is more stable and compatible with web standards, reducing the likelihood of performance issues compared to third-party extensions.

+Simplicity
+Using the browser’s native PiP functionality eliminates the need for additional installations or setups, offering an accessible and straightforward user experience.